 📍Location: Bassin de la Villette, 75019 Paris

-If you’re looking for a fun and original activity for a group, we recommend you try an immersive escape game at least once.
+If you’re looking for an original and fun activity for a group, we recommend you try an immersive escape game at least once.
 The Live Thriller is a thrilling criminal investigation in which you take on the role of an investigator.
 Join Inspector Nils and his team as they attempt to unravel the mysteries of this case.

 📍Location: Rue de Trétaigne, Paris, France, 75018